What is the Essex Safeguarding Adults Board?

 ESAB operates as an effective safeguarding board fulfilling its statutory requirements.

-Paul Bedwell, Business Manager
+Paul Bedwell, Board Manager

 Michala Jury, Project Support Officer